zenml-io/zenml/docs/book/extending-zenml/artifact-store.md

 {% hint style="info" %}
 This is a slimmed-down version of the base implementation which aims to highlight the abstraction layer.
-In order to see the full implementation and get the complete docstrings, please check the source code on GitHub.
+In order to see the full implementation and get the complete docstrings, please check the [API docs](https://apidocs.zenml.io/latest/api_docs/artifact_stores/#zenml.artifact_stores.base_artifact_store.BaseArtifactStore).
 {% endhint %}

 #### The effect on the `zenml.io.fileio`